 Your enrollment status is a record of the dates you have been enrolled in college, including whether you are currently enrolled and your expected graduation date.
 This information can affect your life in important ways.
 For example, this information can matter when you need to pass a background check to get a job.

 For millions of student loan borrowers, this information also helps determine when you must begin to repay your student loans and drives how student loan interest charges are calculated and when any unpaid interest can turn into principal.

 Bad information about borrowers’ enrollment status can have serious financial consequences.
 It can cost some borrowers hundreds in additional interest charges, and lead to unexpected loan bills and lost eligibility for other student loan benefits.

 That’s why we released this new consumer advisory warning you to watch out for red flags and to take action when something doesn’t look right.
-We also published a taking a closer look at the problems borrowers identify when a servicer uses incomplete, inaccurate, or untimely information about their enrollment status.
+We also published a new report taking a closer look at the problems borrowers identify when a servicer uses incomplete, inaccurate, or untimely information about their enrollment status.

 Bad information about your college enrollment status can cost you

 As student loan borrowers pursue a degree, leave school, or return to school, they have reported a range of problems at every step, driven by incorrect information about their enrollment status.
 The CFPB has heard about: